philzook58/philzook58.github.io/_posts/2025-05-19-frozenset_dtt.md

                (True, 1),
                (True, 2)})

-For dependeent functions, we want to build a `frozenset` of something "functionlike".
+For dependent functions, we want to build a `frozenset` of something "functionlike".
 Dictionaries are basically functions with `foo(bar)` replace with `foo[bar]`.
 You can do this as long as the function has finite domain, which we do here.

 While `frozenset` is a python built in, `frozendict` is not.
 There is a library though <https://pypi.org/project/frozendict/> .
 The reason I need frozen versions I because I want to hash these things and make them keys and elements of further dicts and sets.

 The way `Pi` works is by selecting every possible choice for every value of the input.
 The fact that I use `itertools.product` makes sense because dependent functions are sometimes called dependent product and have a notation $\Pi_{x : A} B(x)$